 Using images effectively when designing a website isn’t rocket science, although there are a number of factors that need to be considered, ensuring that you are using images correctly and that they add value to your web pages.

 Below are 8 effective tips for using images in website design:

-For example, if you are a professional photo organizer and are writing about a scanning project, include a picture of YOUR scanning equipment and the results of the project, not just a picture of a generic scanner.
+If you are a professional photo organizer and are writing about a scanning project, consider including a picture of YOUR scanning equipment and the results of the project, not just a picture of a generic scanner.

 The image should correspond to the text and give the reader additional insight into the location that is being described.

 The word image does not just mean photos, I.E. images taken with a camera.
 An image can relate to any sort of visual, from graphics, cartoons, to graphs showing relevant data.

 More often than not, a chart or a detailed graphic will be much more interesting than just a photo.

 Not that you should avoid using photos, since after all, you’re in the business of organizing and sharing photos.
 For a visually engaging website use all variations of images to add interest and improve the user experience.
 Canva is a great way for creating unique and engaging graphics and videos that can help to boost the effectiveness of your content.

 To further diversify the images you use, consider infographics to make data and statistics more interesting, and give extra credibility to your content.

 Many online users prefer to see visual representations of figures and information rather than reading it, so have both an infographic and a written explanation to cover all bases.
 Plus, photo organizing can be a complex task to many, so representing your processes visually will help your clients grasp what they will get from working with you..